mcast045/account-owner-server/README.md

 * In AccountOwnerServer/nlog.config, set internalLogFile and fileName to your own file paths.
 * Run server.

-The front-end application is in my LandMonkClient repository
+The front-end application is in my account-owner-client repository